Curriculum Library

 2. Classes your local trainer(s) conduct using IATSE TTF Safety First! curriculum do not qualify for Course Reimbursement funds.

-3. Non-compliance with any of the above regulations may lead to the TTF recalling the right to use of TTF curriculum.
+3. Non-compliance with any of the above regulations may lead to the TTF recalling the right to use TTF curriculum.

 4. These policies are subject to change at any time by the Trustees.
 The application and/or interpretation of these policies shall at all times be subject to the discretion of the Trustees, to the fullest extent permitted by law.